 Lightning cables are proprietary eight-pin charging cables that are compatible with iPhones and other Apple products.
 Used to charge and sync devices, they were introduced in 2012 to replace the 30-pin charging cables Apple was using at the time.

 - BEST OVERALL: Apple Lightning to USB Cable

-- BEST BANG FOR THE BUCK: Amazon Basics Lightning to USB A Cable, 3 Foot
+- BEST BANG FOR THE BUCK: Amazon Basics Lightning to USB-A Cable, 3 Foot

 - BEST USB-C: Anker New Nylon USB-C to Lightning Charging Cord

-- BEST MULTIPACK: Cabepow 3Pack 6ft Charger iPhone Charger Cable
+- BEST MULTIPACK: Jahmai iPhone Charger Lightning Cable 3 Pack, 6 Foot

 What to Consider When Choosing the Best Lightning Cable

 There’s a lot to think about when shopping for a lightning cable.
 First, consider the devices to be charged and what kind of USB connectors they require.
 Other important factors include the lightning cord’s charging efficiency, safety and compatibility certifications, and length.
 Ahead, read more details on these and other important shopping considerations for lightning cables.